 Our ability to attract additional assets to manage is highly dependent on our access to third-party intermediaries.
-We gain access to investors in Artisan Funds primarily through consultants, 401(k) platforms, mutual fund platforms, broker-dealers and financial advisors through which shares of the funds are sold.
+We gain access to investors primarily through consultants, 401(k) platforms, mutual fund platforms, broker-dealers and financial advisors through which shares of the funds are sold.
 We have relationships with some third-party intermediaries through which we access clients in multiple distribution channels.
-Our two largest relationships across multiple distribution channels represented approximately 9% and 8% of our total assets under management as of December 31, 2017.
+Our two largest relationships across multiple distribution channels represented approximately 9% and 7% of our total assets under management as of December 31, 2019.

 We compensate most of the intermediaries through which we gain access to investors in Artisan Funds by paying fees, most of which are a percentage of assets invested in Artisan Funds through that intermediary and with respect to which that intermediary provides shareholder and administrative services.
-The allocation of such fees between us and Artisan Funds is determined by the board of Artisan Funds, based on information and a recommendation from us, with the goal of allocating to us all costs attributable to marketing and distribution of shares of Artisan Funds.
+The allocation of such fees between us and Artisan Funds is determined by the board of Artisan Funds, based on information and a recommendation from us, with the goal of allocating to us, at a minimum, all costs attributable to marketing and distribution of shares of Artisan Funds.

-In the future, our expenses in connection with those intermediary relationships could increase if the portion of those fees determined to be in connection with marketing and distribution, or otherwise allocated to us, increased.
-Clients of these intermediaries may not continue to be accessible to us on terms we consider commercially reasonable, or at all.
+In the future, our expenses in connection with those intermediary relationships could increase if the portion of those fees determined to be in connection with marketing and distribution, or otherwise allocated to us or payable by us, increased.
+In addition, as the fees described above have declined and consistent with the experience of other investment managers, we have seen increased requests from intermediaries for alternative forms of compensation.
+To date, such alternative forms of compensation have not been material, but they could be over time.
+In addition, clients of these intermediaries may not continue to be accessible to us on terms we consider commercially reasonable, or at all.
 The absence of such access could have a material adverse effect on our results of operations.